This competency tests your knowledge of promoting listening and speaking skills.

 The Role of Cultural Factors in Oral Communication

 Cultural factors impact oral communication greatly.
 For example, some cultures rely heavily on electronic technology and use written messages over oral or face-to-face communication.
-However there are nations that have this access to the latest technology, but prefer face-to-face communication.
+However, there are nations that have access to the latest technology but prefer face-to-face communication.

-Culture factor also influence the type of agreements that are binding as formal contracts.
-High-context cultures like Latin American, African, and Asian leave much of the message to be interpreted through context, nonverbal cues, and between the lines interpretation of what is actually said.
+Cultural factors also influence the type of agreements that are binding as formal contracts.
+High-context cultures like Latin American, African, and Asian cultures leave much of the message to be interpreted through context, nonverbal cues, and between the lines.
 In contrast, low-context cultures like German and English expect messages to be specific and explicit.

 How Culture Impacts Oral Communication within the English Language:

 Indians and Japanese tend to use more nouns which make the language heavy and cumbersome; native users of the language, on the other hand, use more verbs which make the language more direct and dynamic.